-Measurable objective from your advanced opportunity plan Increase Trades Academy certification pathways by 4 over the flext 2 years. made are fermional na Progress made national relationships that will lead to trades certification in the areas of pharmaceutical, dental, electric, plumbing, construction, and drone pilot programs.
-These pathways have largely been stalled for implementation due to the pandemic, however, we are looking to continue progress this summer as limitations due to the pandemic are decreased.
-Measurable objective from your advanced opportunity plan Enter Here Progress made Enter Here Measurable objective from your advanced opportunity plan Enter Here Progress made Enter Here SECTION 3 ADDITIONAL INFORMATION (Used to share progress with legislators share progress with legislators) Number of students served & grade levels 141 (9-12) Number and type of credits, certifications, and/or credentials earned by pupils that have been paid for by the program N/A Any issues as reported by pupils, parents, post-secondary institutes, etc. and how they were addressed None reported Projected growth in the program With the increase in age of successfully completing sophomore year to we work those younger students already in the program.
-We anticipate and increase of approximately 6 students for the upcoming increase our micro-certificaiton pathways, we anticipate around a dozen that would be co-enrolled in our regular curriculum and the Trades Academy.
+Measurable objective from your advanced opportunity plan Increase Trades Academy certification pathways by 4 over the next 2 years. made are fermional na Progress made national relationships that will lead to trades certification in the areas of pharmaceutical, dental, electric, plumbing, construction, and drone implementation due to the pandemic, however, we are looking to continue progress this summer as limitations due to the pandemic are decreased.
+Measurable objective from your advanced opportunity plan Enter Here Progress made Enter Here Measurable objective from your advanced opportunity plan Enter Here Progress made Enter Here SECTION 3 ADDITIONAL INFORMATION (Used to share progress with legislators share progress with legislators) Number of students served & grade levels 141 (9-12) Number and type of credits, certifications, and/or credentials earned by pupils that have been paid for by the program N/A Any issues as reported by pupils, parents, post-secondary institutes, etc. and how they were addressed None reported Projected growth in the program With the increase in age of successfully completing sophomore year to be eligible to enter the program, our growth has remained steady as we work those younger students already in the program.
+We anticipate and increase of approximately 6 students for the upcoming school year directly enrolled in a Trades certification program.
+As we increase our micro-certificaiton pathways, we anticipate around a dozen that would be co-enrolled in our regular curriculum and the Trades Academy.
 Funding needs for next biennium Undetermined Summary of updates to your advanced opportunity plan.
 We have been unable to perform our premier certifications due to For example: changes due to Covid-19 and impacts/adjustments it had national shutdowns.
-However, students are still performing the local on your initial plan requirements.
-Optional-Number of teachers involved in implementation of your advanced opportunity plan Optional-A summary of the new story your district is telling Enter Here
+However, students are still performing the local and platform level certifications requirements so that when the national on your initial plan requirements.
+Optional-Number of teachers involved in implementation of your advanced opportunity plan Optional-A summary of the new story your district is telling Enter Here pare of objective Date of Signature School District Board Chair Signature School District Board Chair Printed Name 12/11/1 CARRY TO THE PROPERTY OF THE P Erik Eneboe